franzson/autocoder_external/README.md

 To install the external, download and unzip [this file](https://github.com/franzson/autocoder_external/raw/main/external/autocoder.zip).

-Open terminal and navigate to where the file unzipped:
+Open terminal and navigate to where the file was unzipped:
 <pre>cd ~/Downloads/autocoder</pre>

 First run: